 After a tumultuous start to 2018, I can’t believe we’re already at the end of March.
 How fast do the days and weeks go by?
 It’s crazy.

 Usually, I love the first quarter.
-It’s a time filled with optimism, promise and new beginnings and generally it’s a perfect time to focus on all that we want to achieve in the coming year before the doubts, the fears and the excuses set in.
+It’s a time filled with optimism, promise and new beginnings.
+Generally it’s a perfect time to focus on all that we want to achieve in the coming year before the doubts, the fears and the excuses set in.

 We’ve been taught to play safe, stay in the background, get it right or don’t do it at all but the question is….where has that really gotten us in the past?